Dhiraj123-star/fastapi-neo4j-movie-recommender/README.md

 ## 💡 Features

-* 📁 Upload movie metadata CSV files (e.g. from Kaggle)
+* 📁 Upload movie metadata CSV files (e.g., from Kaggle)
 * 👤 Create users in the graph database
 * ❤️ Like movies
 * ⭐ Rate movies from 0 to 5
 * 🎯 Get personalized movie recommendations based on collaborative filtering logic
+* 🩺 Health check endpoint `/healthz` for service status monitoring

 ---